yochaigal/cairn/wip/2e/overview-and-principles.md

 ### Ambition

-- Set goals and use your meager means to take steps forward.
+- Set goals, and use your meager means to take steps forward.
 - Expect nothing.
 Earn your reputation.
-- Keep things moving forward and play to see what happens.
+- Keep things moving forward, and play to see what happens.

 ## Principles for Wardens